 Six Exquisite Mother-of-Pearl Artifacts from Gujarat

-Maya M. Tola 27 January 2020 min Read
+Maya M. Tola 5 July 2023 min Read

 Western India emerged as a center of mother-of-pearl works around 1502.
 Workshops in the Gujarat area created magnificent objects out of mother-of-pearl with settings of gold or gilded silver.
-Their commissions came from both the local Mughal royalty and for export to the Ottoman empire, the Middle East, Europe, and beyond.
+Their commissions came from both the local Mughal royalty and for export to the Ottoman Empire, the Middle East, Europe, and beyond.
 Here are some incredible examples of artifacts made in these workshops.

 1. Doors